Accident and Sickness Medical Insurance Program

 back to top

-27. How much co verage is available for Emergency Medical Evacuation and how does it work?
+28. How much coverage is available for Emergency Medical Evacuation and how does it work?

-It is important to note that Emergency Medical Evacuation is subject to the terms and conditions of the policy, which means that coverage exclusions apply.
+It is important to note that Emergency Medical Evacuation is subject to the general terms and conditions of the policy, which means that coverage exclusions apply.
+You can find a summary of these in #41.
 If it is possible that you could be medically evacuated for a reason excluded under this policy, you should make special provisions for coverage.

 Note that Emergency Medical Evacuation is done only in serious cases, where your life is threatened or where you face a risk of permanent disability.
 It is used when your health would be threatened by using regular forms of transport.